Echo545/zcc/README.md

 npm run build
 ```

 The Ticket Viewer will load all tickets for your account in pages of 25 tickets at a time.
-Naviage between the pages with the buttons below the table.
+Navigate between the pages with the buttons below the table.

 <br>

 ## Testing

-Unit tests are located in ```App.spec.js``` and are written using Testing Library with the Svelte Testing Framework.
+Unit tests are in ```/src/App.spec.js``` and are written using Testing Library with the Svelte Testing Framework.

 Run unit tests using